 For us, Australian wildlife was one of the most important deciding factors when we chose a destination to go to with young children.
-You can visit a zoo or a wildlife sanctuary where you can feed kangaroos or cuddle a koala or even a Tasmanian devil.
-We did all that, but of course it doesn’t compare to seeing animals in the wild.
-Our kids loved running behind kangaroos, feeding the parrots, touching an echidna (Ouch, that was sharp!).
-We saw so much wildlife in Australia, it was great fun for the whole family.
+In Australia, there are so many places where you can visit a zoo or a wildlife sanctuary where you can feed kangaroos or cuddle a koala or even a Tasmanian devil.
+But that’s not all, of course.

-I hope this information will help you prepare for your family trip to Australia and reassure you that traveling Down Under is something which can be done with children of any age.
+So, this is our experience when traveling in Australia with kids and practical tips for your trip.
+I hope this information will help you prepare for your family trip to Australia and reassure you that traveling Down Under is something that can be done with children of any age.

 We have many more articles about our trip, so make sure to check them for more inspiration.
 Here you can find our Australia itinerary and here you can find practical tips for planning a trip to Australia.